WGBH-MLA/AAPB2/app/views/override/national-history-day.md

         <img src="https://s3.amazonaws.com/americanarchive.org/override/OutCasting.png" alt="OutCasting is created by and for LGBTQ youth and straight allies, and is intended for a general listening audience that is open to learning about LGBTQ issues but may not know much about them." />
       </a>

-      <em>"OutCasting is created by and for LGBTQ youth and straight allies, and is intended for a general listening audience that is open to learning about LGBTQ issues but may not know much about them."</em>
+      <em>OutCasting is created by and for LGBTQ youth and straight allies, and is intended for a general listening audience that is open to learning about LGBTQ issues but may not know much about them.</em>
   </span>

   <h3 class="override">Women’s Voices on Public Broadcasting</h3>